 There are two main ways to thaw frozen pork ribs that haven't been cooked yet.

-The safest method is to thaw frozen ribs in the refrigerator.
+The best method is to thaw frozen ribs in the refrigerator.
 Place the ribs in an appropriate container and let them defrost.

 Your other option is to use a cold water bath.
-Here, you place the ribs – still in its packaging – in a container filled with cold water.
+This is faster than the refrigerator method.
+Here, you place the ribs - still in their packaging - in a container filled with cold water.
+I use my sink with a stopper in the drain.
 The water has to be very cold, but tap water will do.

-Never keep meat out of the refrigerator for longer than 2 hours as this can result in food poisoning.
+Don’t try to defrost your ribs by sticking them on the counter.
+It’s not safe.
+Never keep meat out of the refrigerator for longer than 2 hours, as this can result in food poisoning.

 You should also never microwave the ribs.
 The microwave is unreliable as it creates hot and cold spots.
-This means that only certain portions of the meat will defrost while other sections may be still frozen or even cooked all the way through.
+This means that only certain portions of the meat will defrost, while other sections may still be frozen while others are cooked all the way through.

-You can then cook the meat on the grill, slow cooker, or however else you like.
+Once defrosted, you can cook the meat on the grill, slow cooker, or however else you like.

 Once the ribs have thawed, fire up your grill.
 Then, arrange each rack on a baking sheet.
 Cover the baking sheet with foil and then place the sheet on the grill.